 Fitness blogs & Influencers

 The boom of fitness centers in China coincides with the growth of the Internet and the boom of social media.
 Unlike the older generation of gym-goers, the millennials (people born between the early 80s and late 90s) are very enthusiastic about exercising.
 The main difference between exercising aficionados of the older and the new generation is that the newer generation is more willing to indulge in online exercises and resources in order to work out smarter.

 Promoting your fitness business in China.

 Social Media: Advertising your fitness business through social media, especially on platforms such as WeChat is a great way to increase your visibility and make yourself known to Chinese users.
 Many Chinese people follow a dozen of fitness blogs.
-Every day, they will look for the news feeds to learn about new workout routines or trendy diets.
+Every day, they will look on their news feeds to learn about new workout routines or trendy diets.

 Popular social media platforms :